View Full Version : 540i M62 Camshaft Position Sensor DIY

 06-18-2007, 01:08 AM

-My car was throwing a camshaft position sensor fault code, so I bought a replacement sensor and O ring and tackled the job myself.
-Here is a step by step with photos and some other small things I ran into doing the project.
+My car was throwing a camshaft position sensor (CPS) fault code, so I bought a replacement sensor with O ring and tackled the job myself.
+Here's a step by step with pics.

 Make sure your ignition is off and remove the top engine cover.